The Texas Chainsaw Massacre poster

 The inciting incident occurs at 11 minutes when The hitchhiker pulls out a gun and shoots herself in the mouth, splattering blood throughout the van.
 This violent death disrupts their carefree road trip and traps them in rural Texas seeking help..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Kemper chooses to enter the Hewitt house alone to find the Sheriff and get help.
+This demonstrates the protagonist's commitment to Kemper chooses to enter the Hewitt house alone to find the Sheriff and get help.
 This active decision to enter the lion's den marks the point of no return - they are now in Leatherface's world., moving from reaction to action.

 The Collapse moment at 72 minutes (74% through) represents the emotional nadir.
 Here, Erin finds the barely-alive Morgan in the basement and must mercy-kill him to end his suffering.
-This "whiff of death" moment represents the loss of all her friends and her innocence - she's now a killer herself, transformed by horror., illustrates the protagonist at their lowest point.
+This "whiff of death" moment represents the loss of all her friends and her innocence - she's now a killer herself, transformed by horror., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 78 minutes initiates the final act resolution at 79% of the runtime.
 Erin finds the infant survivor (Leatherface's would-be victim) and chooses to save the baby.
 This synthesis moment transforms her from victim to protector - she now has something to fight FOR, not just run from., demonstrating the transformation achieved throughout the journey.